datacamp/courses-introduction-to-r/chapter3.md

 ---

-## Adding a column for the worldwide box office
+## Adding a row

 Just like every action has a reaction, every `cbind()` has a `rbind()`.
 (Okay, we admit, we are pretty bad with metaphors.)

-Your R workspace now contains two matrices, the `star_wars_matrix` we just used (the first trilogy) but also the `star_wars_matrix2` for the second trilogy.
-Type the name of the matrices in the console and press enter, in case you want to have a closer look.
+Your R workspace ([check out what a workspace is](http://www.statmethods.net/interface/workspace.html)) now contains two matrices, the `star_wars_matrix` we just used (the first trilogy) but also the `star_wars_matrix2` for the second trilogy.
+Type the name of the matrices in the console and press enter in case you want to have a closer look.

 *** =instructions